Please wait...

 Frequently Asked Questions

-Common questions about Embase and NMC approval for medical faculty promotions.
+Common questions about Embase and NMC publication requirements for medical faculty.

-NMC recognizes 7 indexing databases: (1) Medline, (2) PubMed Central, (3) Science Citation Index (SCI), (4) Science Citation Index Expanded (SCIE), (5) Embase, (6) Scopus, and (7) Directory of Open Access Journals (DOAJ).
-Only publications in journals indexed in these databases are valid for medical faculty promotions.
+The NMC gazette notification references 7 databases: (1) Medline, (2) PubMed Central, (3) Science Citation Index (SCI), (4) Science Citation Index Expanded (SCIE), (5) Embase, (6) Scopus, and (7) Directory of Open Access Journals (DOAJ).
+Only journals indexed in these databases are referenced for medical faculty promotion requirements as per this notification.

 There is no difference.
 The NMC gazette notification used the term "Expanded Embase" which was a typographical error.
 NMC officially clarified through an RTI response that the correct term is simply "Embase" — the biomedical database maintained by Elsevier.
 Both terms refer to the same database.

-As per NMC guidelines, only original research papers, meta-analyses, systematic reviews, and case series are valid for faculty promotions.
-Review articles, editorials, letters to the editor, book reviews, and other article types are NOT counted for NMC promotion purposes.
+As per the NMC gazette, original research papers, meta-analyses, systematic reviews, and case series are referenced as valid article types.
+Review articles, editorials, letters to the editor, book reviews, and other article types are NOT referenced for promotion purposes.
+Verify current rules with your institution.

-As per the NMC gazette notification, only the 1st, 2nd, and 3rd authors get the benefit of the publication for promotion purposes.
-The corresponding author position is not specifically mentioned in the new rules — so only the first three author positions matter for NMC promotions.
+As per the NMC gazette notification, only the 1st, 2nd, and 3rd authors are referenced for promotion benefit.
+The corresponding author position is not specifically mentioned in the gazette.
+Confirm your institution's interpretation of these rules before relying on a specific authorship position.

-No, Index Copernicus is NOT valid for NMC promotions.
-Earlier it was accepted, but as per the latest NMC guidelines (February 2022), only journals indexed in the 7 approved databases — Medline, PubMed Central, SCI, SCIE, Embase, Scopus, and DOAJ — are considered valid for medical faculty promotions.
+No, Index Copernicus is NOT listed in the NMC gazette notification (22/02/2022).
+Only the seven databases listed above — Medline, PubMed Central, SCI, SCIE, Embase, Scopus, and DOAJ — are referenced in the gazette for medical faculty promotion requirements.

 You can verify Embase indexing by downloading the official Embase journal list from Elsevier's website or by searching at embase.com.
-Many predatory journals falsely claim Embase indexing, so always verify through official sources before submitting your manuscript.
+Many journals falsely claim Embase indexing, so always verify through official sources before submitting your manuscript.
+Indexing status can change — verify the current status, not a historical claim.

 We use cookies to ensure you get the best experience on our website.
 By continuing to browse this website, you accept the use of cookies.
 Know More